 Salary Deposit Requirement

-Deel requires a one-month gross salary deposit per employee.
-This deposit is returned 30 days after offboarding, but it locks up significant cash upfront.
-For a team of 10 employees averaging $7,500/month in gross salary, that's $75,000 held by Deel before you've even run your first payroll.
+A one-month gross salary deposit per employee is required by Deel.
+Returned 30 days after offboarding, it nonetheless locks up significant cash upfront.
+For a team of 10 employees averaging $7,500/month in gross salary, that’s $75,000 held by Deel before you’ve even run your first payroll.
 Startups and small teams should factor this into their cash flow planning.

 Currency Conversion Markup

-Deel applies a 0.6-2% markup above the mid-market exchange rate when your funding currency differs from the payroll currency, per Remotexa (2025).
-This fee is never itemized on invoices - it's built into the conversion rate.
-On $1 million in annual cross-border payroll, that's $5,000-$10,000 in hidden FX costs per year.
+Currency conversion carries a 0.6-2% markup above the mid-market exchange rate when your funding currency differs from the payroll currency, per Remotexa (2025).
+Never itemized on invoices, it’s built into the conversion rate.
+On $1 million in annual cross-border payroll, that’s $5,000-$10,000 in hidden FX costs per year.

 Country-Specific Surcharges

-Not all countries cost the same.
+Country-level costs vary significantly.
 Markets with complex labor laws or work permit requirements - Brazil, France, India, and several others - carry surcharges of $50-$150/month above the base EOR rate, according to Anywherer (2025).
-Deel doesn't publish country-level pricing, so you'll need a sales call to get exact figures.
+Country-level pricing isn’t published, so you’ll need a sales call to get exact figures.

 Additional Fee Summary